iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 5 reviews"/>
 </p>

+> In the year of the begin stroke and stage of covid it hands down help to get information and clear image a covid 19 wear and tear Thank you for the strong verification Ps Sylvester J Ali<br> :date: __2021-03-21 08:20:22__

+> It has check in every day and also has alerts if you have been near a person with Covid 19.<br> :date: __2021-03-19 12:19:46__

+> It's the best app and with very accurate information.<br> :date: __2021-03-16 22:58:35__

+> Has done what it says.
+As long as other people have this on their phone you are safer.
+It always you if someone nearby has had covid-19, as long as they use the app.<br> :date: __2021-03-16 16:24:59__

+> This is so usefull<br> :date: __2021-03-16 02:56:12__

 > Good information about COVID-19.<br> :date: __2021-03-08 15:39:22__

 > I LOVE THIS APP!
 I Live In Essex County, NJ Which Is The 2nd Highest In The State.
 While Taking NJ Transit Yesterday, I Actually Received An Exposure Alert While On The Bus!
 I Immediately Got Off The Bus, And Waited For The Next One, And The Exposure Alert Stopped!<br> :date: __2021-03-07 19:04:04__